1UPNuke/initiative-tracker-rewrite/README.md

 # initiative-tracker-rewrite
-An initiative tracker for DnD 5e
+An unofficial open-source initiative tracker for D&D 5th edition.
+A complete rewrite of the previous version.